To Those of Us Struggling With Infertility This Mother's Day

 My infertility—something of which I had no control—was labeled a personal defect.
-I punished myself with critical self-talk and judgement.
+I punished myself with critical self-talk and judgment.
 When I sought support, I was met with ill-informed promises such as:

 Eventually, I shied away from saying much about it to anyone and told myself to just get on with it.
 Looking back, I think I didn't seek much support because I felt my particular infertility issue was much more hopeless than that of anyone else who struggled with it.
 And honestly, many of the people I know who struggled with infertility did, in fact, eventually get pregnant.
 This only perpetuated my desolate and silent suffering.
 Mother's Day became a punctuation mark of the daily emptiness, sadness, and overall feeling of being lost.

 Moment by moment and day by day, I slowly learned—what I have perhaps always known deep within my heart—it wasn't my fault and I wasn't alone.

 How I survive Mother's Day (post 5 years of infertility)

 After four infertile Mother's Day holidays, I've learned a few things about coping.
 I now realize that my self-flagellation and judgmental self-talk only deepened my despair and was, at least in part, a consequence of lacking self-compassion.
 Many researchers agree that self-compassion (i.e., empathy and kindness turned inwards) is the most important skill in life.

 We can all be hard on ourselves from time to time.
 I would never dare speak to someone I love the way I can speak to myself.
 But why are so many of us surprised when our utter lack of self-compassion makes us feel even worse?